Upper Bridal Veil Falls

 BETA PHOTO: Upper Bridal is the pillar just right of the upper...

 Upper Bridal Veil Falls is the natural ice that forms during periods of very cold weather.
-It comes in and is climbable about once every 3 years.
+It comes in just right of the main falls and is climbable about once every 3 years.

 P1 - Some approach ice leads to the first pitch, which is a hollow, free standing vertical pillar about 80-100'.
 Belay on a welcome ledge.